joshiemoore/snakeware/README.md

 Those with experience building Linux systems are encouraged to contribute to the underlying aspects of the distro, such as the build/package scripts and configuration for the kernel, GRUB, etc.

-I would also like to eventually stop using Busybox for intialization and find a way to perform all necessary init from the Python environment, so ideas about that are welcome.
+I would also like to eventually stop using Busybox for initialization and find a way to perform all necessary init from the Python environment, so ideas about that are welcome.

 ## TODO